-You might ask what this is, why is it important and how does this certification help?
-Good questions indeed.
+What is this, why is it important and how does certification help?

 Let’s start with the basics.